strikles/blog/content/post/19-june-2020/index.md

 00:30am - Attempt to force me to cut off my right ear as a form of degradation/humiliation in reference to Van Gogh, for choosing to live in the Netherlands instead of allowing the Portuguese fascist scum torturing me to force me to commit suicide as a transsexual in front of my mother.

 00:30am - attempt to force castration via noxious stimuli focused on my genitals.

+00:43am - Forced to hear and feel the sonic payload of someone spitting as an illegal sentence issued by the Portuguese Police and the Dutch Police (on New Years eve 2017) focused on my inner ear and the entire cranial box modulated with high amplitude and distortion in order to produce a burst that results in loss of motor coordination, violation of my right to thought continuity along with forgetting what i am doing and motor/nervous spasms to create a cumulative effect and force entry into a psychotic state.

+00:44am - Forced to hear vocal payloads about the Queen of the Netherlands all day long combined with other noxious stimuli to force me into a psychotic episode